Code-Institute-Submissions/dylanocallaghan-MS4_DecResub/README.md

 ## Deployment

 ### Project Creation
-To create this project I used the `git init` command in the terminal from VS Code.
+To create this project I used the Github along with the Code Institute template.

-I then used the `git add .` command followed by `git commit -m "Initial commit"` and was then prompted to create a new repository with the choices of public or private.

 The following commands were used for version control throughout the project: